me-foundation/msigner/README.md

-# msigner: Open Source Ordinals Atomic Swap Bitcoin PSBT Signer Library
+# msigner: Ordinals Atomic Swap PSBT Signer

 msigner is an open source Bitcoin Ordinals Partially Signed Bitcoin Transactions (PSBT) signer library.
 It supports atomic swap of the inscription and provides a simple and secure way to structure Bitcoin transactions for marketplaces.